arangodb/arangodb/Documentation/ImplementorManual/HttpJob.md

 send additional requests over the connection.
 For clients that are single-threaded or not event-driven, waiting for the full server response may be non-optimal.

+Furthermore, please note that even if the client closes the HTTP connection, the request running on the server will still continue until it is complete and only then notice that the client no longer listens.
+Thus closing the connection does not help to abort a long running query!
+See below under @ref HttpJobAsync and @ref HttpJobPutCancel for details.

 Fire and Forget {#HttpJobFireForget}
 ------------------------------------